Mohr Siebeck: 1930–1960s

 Following the Nazi seizure of power and rise of Nazism, the publishing program of Mohr (Siebeck) – with its numerous Jewish and left-leaning authors – was no longer popular politically, with sales sinking down to one-tenth.
-When the two brothers died, Oskar Siebeck's son, Hans-Georg, assumed leadership of the now heavily downsized publisher, in 1936.
+When the two brothers died, Oskar Siebeck's son, Hans Georg Siebeck, assumed leadership of the now heavily downsized publisher, in 1936.
 Between 1939 and 1945, hardly any books were published.
 In the wake of World War II, however, the publisher received one of the first licenses within the French zone of Allied-occupied Germany and began book production once more.
 After 12 years of isolation, international relationships had to be established anew.
 During the 1960s, through its association with the Leo Baeck Institute, Mohr (Siebeck) expanded its publishing program to include Jewish studies.
 The publisher again became socially acceptable on the international stage.

 Present

 In 1972, Georg Siebeck joined the publishing house.
 Initially, he assumed management alone, but in 2005, Franz Peter-Gillig and Henning Ziebritzki came on board.
 Since Georg Siebeck withdrew from his management role, at the end of 2014, Peter-Gilig and Ziebritzki have led the publisher.
 The internationalization of scholarship has also shaped the development of Mohr Siebeck's publishing program: the number of non-German authors has increased exponentially; multilingual book series have emerged; editorial committees now include international scholars; and some journals appear exclusively in English.
 Furthermore, major projects, like the reference work Religion in Geschichte und Gegenwart have been organized through international cooperation.
 Since the mid 1980s, Electronic publishing and the internet have assumed a greater role in publication.

 The company's archives were given in 2010 to the Staatsbibliothek zu Berlin.